 - Michael Levine is an institution for Los Angeles.
 However, I found that the fabrics there were REALLY overpriced.
 A lot of the fabric vendors have the same fabric (buying from the same wholesalers), so if you find something you like (esp if it’s a solid) be sure to check out the other shops

 - Mood Fabrics is one of my favorite places to buy swatches from, but avoid buying solid satin/poly/etc here.
 For specialty fabrics or prints, they’re worth the $$$ – but they do mark stuff up.
-If you’re a designer, it may be worth it to ask about setting up a business account (20 yard minimums).
+If you’re a designer, it may be worth it to ask about setting up a business account (there is a minimum of yardage required).

 - LA Fabric District: A lot of fabric shops are one after another in the LA Fabric District.
 The proprietors expect to bargain, so don’t accept the first price they share.
 I usually walk around with a pen/paper, and mark down my fave fabrics and the price that’s quoted.
 If you come back to a shop, you’ve lost bargaining power, so make sure to get the lowest price before you leave to check out other shops!